Why 5G is Safe: 5 Facts that Debunk 5G Conspiracy Theories

 For more information about frequencies and false health concerns, check out our more in-depth look at the topic here: 5G in Canada: Is there a Health Concern?

-2. 5G did not Cause COVID-19… and Radios didn’t Cause the Spanish Flu
+2. 5G Did Not Cause COVID-19… and Radios Didn’t Cause the Spanish Flu

 To make this very clear, these statements are false.

 First of all, 5G is on an electromagnetic spectrum, while COVID-19 is a biological disease spread by a virus.
 One of Canada’s top virologists, Jason Kindracuk, backed this statement with scientific clarity.
 (Watch the video here).
 COVID-19 is proven to be caused by a virus, SARS-CoV-2.
-The theory that 5G radiation poses an immune-suppressing health risk fails to consider that a virus is contracted through droplets, not radio waves.
+The conspiracy that 5G radiation poses an immune-suppressing health risk fails to consider that a virus is contracted through droplets, not radio waves.

-On top of this, Citywide 5G has been available in multiple places before it was introduced in China.
+On top of this, citywide 5G has been available in multiple places before it was introduced in China.
 While China did indeed launch 5G in 50 cities on Nov.
 1, UK carrier EE launched it last May (2019).
 Sprint launched broad coverage 5G in nine US cities the previous summer (2019).
 If it had any COVID-19 relation, we would have had an outbreak much earlier.
-Looking from the other side, Iran, one of the countries hardest hit by COVID-19, has absolutely no 5G infrastructure. (source: Ericsson)
+Looking from the other side, Iran, one of the countries hardest hit by COVID-19, had absolutely no 5G infrastructure. (source: Ericsson)

 Lastly, let’s talk about the Spanish flu.